sot/cheta/doc/fetch_tutorial.rst

 there is no really useful meaning for the other statistics.

 Telemetry statistics are a little different than the full-resolution data in that they do not have an associated bad values mask.
-Instead if there are no good samples within an interval then no record for that interval will exist.
+Instead if there are not at least 3 good samples within an interval then no record for that interval will exist.

 **MSID sets**